adolfgusmories/CarRentDatabase/README.md

 # MODULE-1
 Capstone Project for Fundamental Data Science with Python Car Rent Database System
   Mini database system for Car Rent, with this python file we can accesing this database.
-There are 4 main menu:
-    1. Showing Car Data     : Access this menu to showing all car database <br>
-    2. Adding New Car Data  : Access this menu to adding new car data to database
-    3. Edit Car Data        : Access this menu to edit car data in database
-    4. Delete Car Data      : Access this menu to delete on specific car data from database
-    5. Account Setting      : Access this menu if want to change password or adding new account
-    6. EXIT from database
-  Also each main menu have they sub menu to accessing certain purpose.
+  There are 5 main menus, showing database, adding database, edit database, delete database, and account setting Also each main menu have they sub menu to accessing certain purpose.